 Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text only when necessary.
 If these references are included in the reference list, they should follow the standard reference style of the journal with the publication date substituted with either 'Unpublished results' or 'Personal communication'.
 Citation of a reference as 'in press' implies that the item has been accepted for publication.
 Letter of acceptance of such publication must accompany the submission of the manuscript.

-Each manuscript will be subjected to both plagiarism check and preliminary editorial review before it can be sent for double blind peer review.
+Each manuscript will be subjected to plagiarism check before it can be sent for double blind peer review.
+Manuscripts will only be processed for peer-review if the similarity index is not more than twenty (20) percent.
 Manuscripts will only be accepted after satisfactory recommendations must have been received from the independent reviewers.
 Acceptance of manuscripts for publication in FUJNAS will be based on originality of the research and contribution to scientific knowledge, without neglecting technical quality.

 Subscription and Advertisements